-“My heart will explode before I leave him alone for one second,” Ricky Hatton had promised prior to his showdown with Floyd Mayweather Jr. As it turned out, far less was required of Floyd to inflict a first defeat on the determined challenger, though no one can accuse the Englishman of not giving all he had that night in Las Vegas.
+“My heart will explode before I leave him alone for one second,” Ricky Hatton had promised prior to his showdown with Floyd Mayweather Jr. As it turned out, far less was required of Floyd to inflict a first defeat on the determined challenger, though no one can accuse the Englishman of not giving all he had on that memorable night in Las Vegas.
 Hatton did his best to apply constant pressure and give Mayweather his first defeat, but a combination of Floyd’s skills and some curious officiating were too much to overcome.

 Billed as “Undefeated,” Mayweather vs Hatton pitted the flashy, cocky and sublimely talented American champion against the down-to-earth, crowd-pleasing British brawler.
 They entered the contest with a combined record of 81-0 as Hatton, the lineal light-welterweight champion, stepped up to challenge for Mayweather’s WBC welterweight crown.